Continuing Education Activity

 Issues of Concern

-Interventions to Reduce Traumatic, Inappropriate Patient Self-Extraction of Foley Catheters
+Interventions to Reduce Traumatic and Inappropriate Self-Extraction of Foley Catheters

 Identify Patients at Risk